W h a t i s a m e m e ?

-If you have a facebook account or have ever been on facebook, then you have probably seen a meme.
+If you have a Facebook account or have ever been on Facebook, then you have probably seen a meme.

-Memes provide commentary on events that are going on in contemporary culture, politics, entertainment.
-And cats.
-Lots of cats.
-Like this guy:
+provide commentary on events that are going on in contemporary culture,

-They are often meant to be funny by making a joke, pun or by pointing out the irony of a situation.
-The tone of a meme itself can also be ironic.
+are often meant to be funny by making a joke, pun or by pointing out

 They can also be serious and raise awareness of an issue/s that the creator thinks is/are important: